 |TOTAL ANNUAL FIXED COSTS IN $||8192.35|

-The variable cost for the hydroponic farming are calculated on production supplies, labour, packaging, utilities and other marketing needs.
+The variable cost for hydroponic farming is calculated on production supplies, labour, packaging, utilities, and other marketing needs.
 Per unit value of the item may change depending on the demand and location of the market.
 A rough estimate of each unit is mentioned here to determine the overall cost of the production.

 |SUPPLIES FOR PRODUCTION||ANNUAL COST in USD ($)|

 |Beneficial insects include (lacewing, 6 packs @ $ 36/ pack; Encarsia Formosa, 3 packs @ $ 23/pack; aphidus colemani, 1 pack @ $ 48/pack; bees, 3 hives @ $ 75/hive)||558|